pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

   :align: center
   :scale: 60%

+For example, in the above figure roads with label ``119`` are disconnected from the network.
+Hence they will have same connected component number.
+But the count of this number will be less count of fully connected network.
+All the edges with the component number with count less than maximum count will be removed

 Follow the steps given below to complete this task.

 **Exercise 10: Find the Component number for Road vertices**